Wycliffe-USA/mpdx-ios-client-app/README.md

 ### Create A New Xcode Project

 Start by creating a new Xcode project.
-These instructions have been updated for Xcode 14.2 which was used in this example.
 Make sure to choose the following when creating your new Xcode project.

 - For the project template choose App.
 - Ensure Use Core Data is not checked.